zhaocai/alfred2-top-workflow/README.md

 ## Troubleshooting

-1. Does not work in Mac OSX 10.9 (Maverick)
+### 1. Does not work in Mac OSX 10.9 (Maverick)

 In OSX 10.9, the system ruby is upgraded to 2.0.0.
 You just need to download the new version of this workflow which packs the ruby gems for 2.0.0 inside.

+If you cloned the source code, you can simply run `rake bundle:update` in the terminal to update the bundle gems.

 ## Copyright